K-PaaS/application-platform-guide-eng/user_guide/development_application/python.md

 ` pip install virtualenv`

-* Go to the directory where you want to create the virtual environment and create virtual environment
+* Go to the directory where you want to create the virtual environment and create the virtual environment

 `cd c:\`